 How to Make Halloween Treats for Dogs

-- Place the oat flour, pumpkin, peanut butter, and eggs in a large bowl.
+- Mix oat flour, pumpkin puree, peanut butter, and eggs in a large bowl to form a dough.

-- Place the dough on parchment paper and roll it out until it is ½ inch thick.
+- Roll the dough out on parchment paper to about ½ inch thick.

-- Cut out shapes with your choice of different cookie cutters.
+- Cut out shapes using your favorite cookie cutters.

-- Place the cutouts on a cookie sheet lined with parchment papers.
+- Place the cutouts on a greased or parchment-lined baking sheet.

-- To make black icing, combine 2 teaspoons of activated charcoal powder with 1 tablespoon hot water.
+- Prepare your coloring liquids according to the instructions.
+For black icing, combine 2 teaspoons activated charcoal powder with 1 tablespoon hot water.

 How to Store Halloween Dog Treats with Icing

-Store the finished product in an airtight container for dog treats or at room temperature, and they will last up to 7 days.
+Store the decorated treats in an airtight container at room temperature for up to 1 week.

 Popular Homemade Dog Treat Recipes